 Tinea Versicolor - Although not a Category I agent, selenium sulfide shampoo is universally recognized by dermatologists as an effective OTC remedy for tinea versicolor.
 Since it often affects large areas of the trunk, applying this shampoo once a day for five minutes, then washing off, is a lot easier and cheaper than using a whole tube of anti-fungal cream twice daily.
 Tinea versicolor also tends to recur easily, but this shampoo can prevent it if used once a week after the initial 2-4 week treatment cycle.

-Candidiasis, Ringworm, and Jock Itch - Miconazole or clotrimazole are effective in just 1-2 weeks for each one of these conditions and come in creams, lotions and sprays.
+Candidiasis, Ringworm, and Jock Itch - Miconazole or clotrimazole are quickly effective (1-2 weeks) for each one of these conditions, and come in cream, lotion, or spray.
 Avoid alcohol-based products since they can sting chafed and delicate skin.

 There are situations where self-treatment of fungus infections is inappropriate: